 Not a riverside location as such, but worthy of a special shout out because of the unique ambience.
 Step over the road from the riverside path to find yourself transported into the imagination of artist and architect, Friedensreich Hundertwasser.

-The Café Kunst Haus Wien has what is best described as a unique interior decor, full of curves, colour and greenery.
-I enjoyed a cold Schladminger beer here on my last sojourn along the Donaukanal.
+Café Friedlich inside the Kunst Haus Wien has what is best described as a unique interior décor, full of curves, colour and greenery.
+Elegance and chaos combined.
+And with an imaginative menu.

 Strandbar Herrmann